 Flowering groups / Pollination groups

 One of the easiest and simplest ways to see if two varieties could pollinate each other is to check their pollination or flowering groups.
-The flowering groups are not the only factor in determining compatibility between varieties, but they are the main starting point.
+The flowering groups are not the only factor in determining compatibility between varieties, but they are a good starting point.

-These groups are somewhat arbitrary but the concept is simple - each group contains varieties that flower at around the same time.
+These groups are somewhat arbitrary (there is no official definition) but the concept is simple - each group contains varieties that flower at around the same time.
 Groups may be given letters or numbers, but they typically run from the earliest-flowering to the latest-flowering varieties in each species.
 This works for apples, pears, and most plums.
 Pollination is most likely to be successful with two varieties that are in the same group.

 In cool temperate climates where spring lasts many weeks, such as the UK and northern Europe, you can assume that varieties in neighbouring flowering groups will also be compatible because the flowering will overlap.
 In continental climates where the transition from winter to summer happens very quickly, such as much of the USA and southern Europe, you can assume that varieties even two groups apart will probably still overlap and therefore have the potential to cross-pollinate.